openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-arch-frontend-composability.rst

 There are a few important - but tangential - concerns which are considered out of scope for this OEP and its resulting reference implementation.

-* Implementation details of how module federation would be added in the frontend-plugin-framework.
+* Implementation details of how module federation would be added in the `frontend-plugin-framework <frontend-plugin-framework_>`_.
-* How Tutor and other distributions will need to change to adopt module federation.
+* How `Tutor <https://docs.tutor.edly.io/>`_ and other distributions will need to change to adopt module federation.
-* Opinions on which dependencies we should adopt going forward (such as redux or other state management solutions)
+* Opinions on which dependencies we should adopt going forward (such as ``redux`` or other state management solutions)

 Rationale
 *********

 The majority of the concerns expressed in the `Motivation`_ section revolve around a lack of shared dependencies and the way in which MFEs are currently siloed from each other, preventing us from creating a more seamless, cohesive experience.

-Module federation specifically addresses these use cases exactly.
+:term:`Module federation` specifically addresses these use cases exactly.
 It's right-sized to the problem at hand, can be accomplished with a minimum of impact on our existing MFEs, and can be done in a backwards compatible way (more on that below).

 An approach to maintaining dependency consistency is essential to realize the benefits of sharing dependencies.
 Without it, we've accomplished very little even though we've added the capability.
 An approach to providing this consistency is not a prerequisite for implementing module federation, to be clear, but the *success* of module federation is tightly coupled to it.